 Adverse effects of Matcha and Green tea

-Ultimately, Matcha and Green tea both come from same plant source and contain the same compounds and nutrients.
-However, if drinking several (3-6) cups of green tea is not possible each day, having 1-2 cups of matcha may give a sustainable boost to your health, body and mind.
+Ultimately, matcha and green tea both come from same plant source and contain the same compounds and nutrients.
+But overall, matcha is better than green tea in terms of health benefits.
+If drinking several (3-6) cups of green tea is not possible each day, having 1-2 cups of matcha may give a sustainable boost to your health, body and mind.
 It is important to note that only good quality matcha or green tea will give maximum health benefits.
 Given the variations in growing and processing methods across the world, the concentration of nutrients varies widely between brands.

-Tencha is another name you will come across in relation to Matcha and green teas.
-Find out more on Tencha from our blog – Tencha leaves for making Matcha.
+Tencha is another name you will come across in relation to matcha.
+Find out more on Tencha from our blog – Tencha leaves for making matcha.